ettzzi/sveltekit-saas/README.md

 - TypeScript
 - Zod for form validations
 - Prisma as ORM
-- Postmark for Email delivery
+- Resend for Email delivery
-- MySQL with PlanetScale
+- MySQL
 - CSS for styling

 ## Setup